 This isn’t my first mac and cheese recipe, and I assure you, it won’t be my last.
-You see, I love how pasta noodles encased in a cheesy cream sauce is a culinary delivery for the spicy flavors of Cajun ingredients like shrimp and tasso.
+You see, I love how pasta noodles encased in a cheesy cream sauce is a culinary delivery for the spicy flavors of Cajun recipe ingredients like shrimp and tasso.
 It is this tasty combination that comes together in this delicious dish.

 This is not your simple boxed mac and cheese; there’s lots going on here, so let’s back up and dissect the recipe.
 First, I won’t complicate the choice of pasta noodle; it’s elbow mac all the way.
 But that’s where the plain and simple gives way to Cajun culinary flavor.
 Shrimp and tasso are a common combination in the Cajun cooking bag of tricks; the smoky, spicy tasso sausage infuses flavor into the briny Gulf shrimp.
 The holy trinity of aromatics blends beautifully with the savory depth of mushroom taste, and the creamy cheeses (both Cheddar and Fontina) cloak the ingredients with a rich, velvety robe of flavor.
-And to top it all off, I’m adding a crust of crunchy pork cracklin’s as the “spicing on the cake.”
+And to top it all off, in this Cajun recipe I’m adding a crust of crunchy pork cracklin’s as the “spicing on the cake.”

 - 1 (16-ounce) package elbow macaroni noodles